RODDY064/Animation-Engine/README.md

-# UI Animation Engine - WebAssembly
+# UI Animation Engine

-A high-performance, UIKit-inspired animation engine compiled to WebAssembly.
-Brings native iOS animation feel to web applications with GPU acceleration, spring physics, and gesture integration.
+A high-performance, Apple-inspired animation engine compiled to WebAssembly.
+Brings native iOS animation quality to the web with spring physics, gesture control, and GPU acceleration.

 **Author:** RODDY064